By Grainger Editorial Staff 1/11/21

 Every day at jobsites around the globe, construction workers walk past a “Hard Hat Required” placard—a reminder to don their protective headgear before proceeding into areas where falling debris, low beams or other perils could be lurking around any corner.
 OSHA rule (29 C.F.R.
 1926.100) states that employers must provide head protection equipment (and at no charge to the worker) that meets or exceeds the industry consensus standard ANSI Z89.1 issued 2009.

-Improving upon head protection is a benefit to many different parties surrounding the industry, Construction Junkie reports.
+Improving upon head protection is a benefit to many different parties surrounding the construction industry.
 In fact, it’s a win-win-win for:

-As hard hats continue to look and function more like rescue gear, products from manufacturers like PETZL, which makes an ANSI Z89.1-2009 Type I Class E helmet with 6-point webbing suspension, could gain a larger presence on the construction jobsite.
-Interested in protecting workers from head impacts, while also providing built-in chinstraps, ear protection, face shields, and other components—while meeting OSHA standards—safety managers should explore their options and select the protective headgear that fits best with their workers’ needs.
+As hard hats continue to look and function more like rescue gear, other brands of safety helmets like PETZL could gain a larger presence on the construction jobsite.
+Interested in protecting workers from head impacts—while meeting OSHA standards—safety managers should explore their options and select the protective headgear that fits best with their workers’ needs.